NotWoods/tigeroakes.com/content/posts/firefox-hacktoberfest/index.md

 banner: banner.png
 ---

 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a worldwide event to celebrate and support open source.
-Firefox Preview will be part of Hacktoberfest this year, and we have put [Hacktoberfest labels](https://github.com/search?utf8=%E2%9C%93&q=user%3Amozilla-mobile+label%3AHacktoberfest+state%3Aopen&type=Issues&ref=advsearch&l=&l=) on many of our GitHub issues.
+Firefox Daylight for Android will be part of Hacktoberfest again this year, and we have put [Hacktoberfest labels](https://github.com/search?utf8=%E2%9C%93&q=user%3Amozilla-mobile+label%3AHacktoberfest+state%3Aopen&type=Issues&ref=advsearch&l=&l=) on many of our GitHub issues.

-Working on Firefox Preview is a great way to contribute to a web browser and help out our brand-new project.
+Working on Firefox Daylight (codenamed Fenix) is a great way to contribute to a web browser and help out our brand-new project.
 Our code is primarily in Kotlin, which is easier to work with if you come from a web development or Android background.

-Firefox Preview is split into multiple repositories.
+Firefox Daylight is split into multiple repositories.
 While a lot of our UI code and functionality is in the [mozilla-mobile/fenix](https://github.com/mozilla-mobile/fenix) repository, we’ve written shared libraries used in all of our Android apps in the [mozilla-mobile/android-components](https://github.com/mozilla-mobile/android-components) repository.
 The [GeckoView](https://mozilla.github.io/geckoview/) engine is not located on GitHub so pull requests there unfortunately won’t count towards Hacktoberfest.

 {{<external/github repo="mozilla-mobile/fenix">}}